 PrestaShop vs WordPress

-Did you know that WooCommerce is the second-fastest-growing CMS in the world, serving 23% of the eCommerce market?
+Did you know that WooCommerce is one of the leading eCommerce platforms in the world, serving a significant portion of the eCommerce market.
+To understand popular platform movements, consider guides like migrating from Shopify to WooCommerce.
 But despite its popularity, this frontrunner has some decent competitors.
 Today, we're going to compare it with another self-hosted solution - PrestaShop.
+To understand the broader context of platform types, you might find our guide on open-source vs. hosted shopping carts insightful.
 Read on to find out which shopping cart has the better SEO, features, speed, security, and more.
-Let's dive into the PrestaShop vs WordPress 2021 comparison!
+Let's dive into the PrestaShop vs WordPress 2026 comparison!

 PrestaShop and WordPress: top pros and cons